 A third of the freshman class was ranked in the top 25 percent of their high school graduating class and 70 percent were in the top half of their high school class.

-SWU Warriors compete in the Southern States Athletic Conference (Division I, NAIA) and the National Christian College Athletic Association (NCCAA).
+SWU Warriors compete in the Conference Carolinas of the NCAA Division II, as well as the National Christian College Athletic Association (NCCAA).
 Men’s teams include baseball, basketball, cross-country, golf, soccer, tennis, and track and field.
 Women’s teams include basketball, cross-country, golf, soccer, softball, tennis, track and field, and volleyball.
 Learn more about SWU Athletics.

 - Student-Faculty Ratio 14:1